 This Group explores how life has interacted with Earth over long time scales.
 We document how life has evolved, how environmental change created opportunities and constraints for diversification, and how life has controlled the evolution of biogeochemical cycles.
-Our research straddles the disciplines of geology, palaeontology, evolutionary biology, ecology, oceanography, and geochemistry.
+Our research straddles the disciplines of geology, palaeontology, evolutionary biology, microbiology, ecology, oceanography, and geochemistry.

 We use an integrative approach to address major issues, including:

 - The interactions between long-term biogeochemical cycles, environments, and the evolution of life.